kevinchristen/recipes/Kapuska.md

 3. Add the ground beef and cook until nicely browned, breaking it down with a wooden spoon, about 5-7 minutes.
 4. Add the tomato paste, red pepper flakes, paprika, cumin, coriander, and salt.
 Stir and cook for 1 minute.
 5. Add the cabbage and the broth.
 Cover the pot and simmer, stirring occasionally, for 20 - 25 minutes or until cabbage is tender.
-6. Taste and adjust for salt and pepper.
-Garnish with parsley and serve.
+6. Taste and adjust for salt, pepper, and apple cider vinegar.